patrickschu/rhetoric/README.md

 ### Digital Writing and Research Lab: "Digital Archiving and the Object"

-This repository contains some scripts used for the "Digital Archiving and the Object" project at the DWRL @ UT Austin in the Spring of 2016, among them our beloved speech bot Arisbotle.
+This repository contains some code created for the "Digital Archiving and the Object" project at the DWRL @ UT Austin in the Spring of 2016, among them our beloved speech bot Arisbotle.

 #### Who is Arisbotle?